November Employee Spotlight

 Habitat for Humanity Northern Virginia will place an immigrant family from Uzbekistan, a family of four, in House #2.
 Currently the parents and children, ages 17 and 11, are living in a one bedroom/one bathroom apartment.
 The kids sleep in a bunk bed located in the dining room.
 The father is a dishwasher, and when he comes home from work at 1-2am every night, he unavoidably wakes the children, as there is no privacy in the apartments.
 The two new homes home will each be 1600 sqft with three bedrooms and two bathrooms.

-Online Donations: VSC staff, family, friends, and associates please consider supporting our fundraising efforts for H4H NOVA by making a donation.
-We thank you for your generosity!
+A huge shout out to our VSC staff, family, friends, and associates for supporting our fundraising efforts for H4H NOVA.

 Near & Dears

 is a community of empowerment and recovery for women in Washington, DC.
 N Street helps homeless and low-income women achieve stability and make meaningful gains in their housing, income, employment, mental health, physical health, and addiction recovery.
 Stu and Pat Van Scoyoc have supported the Village for many years, making charitable donations and serving on the Honorary Board.
 Stu’s dedication to the Village is shared throughout the firm, with VSA staff volunteering and serving meals weekly at Bethany’s Day Center.

 MCSHIN FOUNDATION A recovery resource foundation To make a difference at the local level, Carol McDaid co-founded the McShin Foundation in Richmond, Virginia with her husband, John Shinholser in 2004.
 The McShin Foundation is Virginia’s leading non-profit, full-service Recovery Community Organization (RCO), committed to serving individuals and families in their fight against Substance Use Disorders (SUDs).
 While providing the tools for recovering individuals to create positive lifestyles, McShin aims to spread the word of recovery and educate families, communities, and government regarding SUDs as well as reduce the stigma attached to them.

-When VSA moved to The Wharf, our goal was to get involved with the community.
+JEFFERSON MIDDLE SCHOOL ACADEMY When VSA moved to The Wharf, our goal was to get involved with the community.
 We needed to look no further then across the street at Jefferson Middle School Academy.
 Since August 2017, VSA has participated in volunteer efforts at the Winter Extravaganza, and supporting the upcoming end of the year field trip to Six Flags.
 We are happy to get involved with the school and our new community.